progit/progit/de/02-git-basics/01-chapter2.markdown

 It lists the URL for the remote repository as well as the tracking branch information.
 The command helpfully tells you that if you’re on the master branch and you run `git pull`, it will automatically merge in the master branch on the remote after it fetches all the remote references.
 It also lists all the remote references it has pulled down.

-Das zeigt dir die URL für das externe Repository, die Tracking Information (xxx) für Branches und welcher Branch aus dem externen Repository mit deinem eigenen Master zusammengeführt wird, wenn du `git pull` ausführst.
+Das zeigt dir die URL für das externe Repository, die Information welche Branches verfolgt werden und welcher Branch aus dem externen Repository mit deinem eigenen Master zusammengeführt wird, wenn du `git pull` ausführst.

 That is a simple example you’re likely to encounter.
 When you’re using Git more heavily, however, you may see much more information from `git remote show`: